zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 # TF-M Secure Storage Service Integration Guide

 ## Introduction

-TF-M secure storage (SST) service allows storage of various types of data which have security implications.
-It is meant to store the platform credentials (keys, certificates, hashes, etc) that may require strict access controls.
+TF-M secure storage (SST) service implements PSA Protected Storage APIs.

 The service is backed by hardware isolation of the flash access domain and, in the current version, relies on hardware to isolate the flash area from non-secure access.
 In absence of hardware level isolation, the secrecy and integrity of data is still maintained.

-The current SST service design relies on hardware abstraction level provided by TF-M. The SST service provides a non-hierarchical storage model where all the assets are managed by linearly indexed list of metadata.
-A minimal set of APIs with limited options are provided.
-This allows a deterministic implementation, better flash utilization and a code base which is easy to security audit.
+The current SST service design relies on hardware abstraction level provided by TF-M. The SST service provides a non-hierarchical storage model, as a filesystem, where all the assets are managed by linearly indexed list of metadata.

 The SST service implements an AES-GCM based AEAD encryption policy, as a reference, to protect data integrity and authenticity.

-The design addresses the following high level requirements:
+The design addresses the following high level requirements as well:

 **Confidentiality** - Resistance to unauthorised accesses through hardware/software attacks.

 **Access Authentication** - Mechanism to establish requester's identity (a non-secure entity, secure entity, or a remote server).

-**Access Granularity** - Access permissions to create, write, read, delete and reference an asset.
-Certain assets may be required to not be directly accessed by an authorized client.
-It that case, the authorized client should be able to reference the asset via another secure service.

 **Integrity** - Resistant to tampering by either the normal users of a product, package, or system or others with physical access to it.
 If the content of the